Congress Goal and educational outcome

 • Smart health executives attending this conference will leave with a clear understanding of the challenges and opportunities in Orthopaedics.

-• Attendees will understand which tools most effectively engage orthopaedic surgeons and their consumers.
+• Attendees will understand which tools most efficiently engage orthopaedic surgeons and their consumers.

 • Attendees will understand how technology companies and healthcare institutions can partner to implement effective change in the clinical setting.